abs0lut3pwn4g3/RTB-CTF-Framework/README.md

 </p>

 Keeping to a consistent code style throughout the project makes it easier to contribute and collaborate.
 Please stick to the guidelines in PEP8 and the Google Style Guide unless there’s a very good reason not to.

-Please see: [Issues](https://github.com/abs0lut3pwn4g3/RTB-CTF-Framework/issues) and the following To-do list.
+Where to start ?
+See: [Issues](https://github.com/abs0lut3pwn4g3/RTB-CTF-Framework/issues) and the following To-do list.

 > Note: All PRs within the GSSoC'20 period will be merged in the `gssoc20-dev` branch.